 In addition to simplifying sign-ups, these three solutions contribute to a consistent user experience after an account is created, supporting a higher level of engagement with a company's suite of products and/or services over the long term.

-Finally, passwordless can also help mitigate the insecure practice of users recycling the same password for several accounts when a password reset procedure is triggered.
+Finally, passwordless authentication can also help mitigate the insecure practice of users recycling the same password for several accounts when a password reset procedure is triggered.
 This feature is easy to implement with a robust provider like Auth0.

-Users will appreciate your implementation of a two-factor authentication (2FA), for example — i.e., relying on a second set of information, such as an SMS code or a fingerprint to gain access.
+Users will appreciate your implementation of multi-factor authentication (MFA), for example — i.e., relying on additional sets of information, such as SMS codes, fingerprints, or voice recognition to gain access.

-Tracking and securing your customer data is essential to maintaining integrity; however, if you're located in the EU, it is also critical for complying with GDPR.
-With fines for non-compliance being up to €20 million or 4% of the global annual revenue (whichever is greater) — even if your team is an industry leader, the financial and reputational pitfall of losing this sensitive information could send you into a tailspin.
+Tracking and securing your customer data is essential to maintaining integrity; however, if you're processing any data of EU citizens, it is also critical for complying with GDPR.
+With fines for non-compliance being up to €20 million or 4% of the global annual revenue (whichever is greater) — even if your team is an industry leader, the financial and reputational costs of thieves stealing this sensitive information could be a hard recovery.

-While CIAM is a critical component of a digital shift, it cannot solve all of your organization’s needs.
+While customer identity and access management is a critical component of a digital shift, it cannot solve all of your organization’s needs.
 Companies must consider B2B, B2E and IoT use case scenarios as well.
 A combination of CIAM with B2B or B2E use cases, in particular, can help you achieve and maintain an industry-leading position.